-- " If the distance 3 is greater than the specified measurement: - Replace the chain.
+- " If the distance (3) is greater than the specified measurement: - Change the power set.

 When the chain is replaced, the rear sprocket and engine sprocket should also be changed.

 New chains wear out faster on old, worn sprockets.

 - Check the chain sliding guard for wear.

 - " If the bottom edge of the chain bolt is in line with or below the chain sliding guard:

 - Change the chain sliding guard.

 - Check that the chain sliding guard is firmly seated.

 - " If the chain sliding guard is loose:

 - Tighten the chain sliding guard.